jscianna/Decentland-Directory/docs/decentland.md

 inspired features are:

 - Open protocol, anyone can join the network
-- unbiased, rulesless & simple
+- unbiased, ruleless & simple
 - permanent storage of discussions
 - on-chain user activity